-This one-semester course focuses on the fifty-year period in which much of the world was focused on the ideological war between the United States and the Soviet Union.
-The course takes a more in-depth look at the doctrines, wars, crises, protests, agencies, alliances, treaties, and even rock n roll music to emerge from the time.
-Students examine the impact the Cold War Era had on the governments, people, and societies who lived through it as well as the effects still experienced today as new information comes to light.
-African-American Studies (Standard or Honors) Offered: A, BC, EG, GVA, HH, NG, W, and GO!
-PREREQUISITE(s): Student interest/self-motivation.
+Recommend student interest and self-motivation.
 This course is a conceptually driven course that introduces students to the exploration of the rich and diverse history and culture of African Americans.
 The goal of this course is to broaden the knowledge and understanding of students interested in learning about the histories, cultures, and economic, geographic, and political realities of African Americans.
-Latin American Studies (Standard or Honors) Offered: A, HH, HST, and GO!
-PREREQUISITE(s): Student interest/self-motivation.
+Latin American Studies (Standard or Honors) Offered: A, HH, and GO!

+Recommend student interest and self-motivation.
 This course introduces the diverse history and culture of Latin America and Latino Americans beginning with life prior to Columbus' exploration through contemporary life in the United States and North Carolina.
-Students learn about one of the Western Hemisphere's oldest civilizations and cultures and discuss important issues from prehistoric societies to present-day society. \Schools listed may offer only standard, only honors, or both levels of this course American Indian Studies (Standard or Honors) Offered: GO!
+Students learn about one of the Western Hemisphere's oldest civilizations and cultures and discuss important issues from prehistoric societies to present-day society. \Schools listed may offer only standard, only honors, or both levels of this course American Indian Studies (Standard or Honors) Offered: SP, GO!